 Key learning outcomes:

-To see the full programme and reserve a place, visit the course website
+To see the full programme and reserve a place, visit the events webpage.

 Alternatively if you would be interested in a tailored course option please contact IET Standards.